ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.—This world is an agreeable world after all.
+—This world is an agreeable world after all.